 Hilton utilizes the WWF-DEG Water Risk Filter given the tool's extensive coverage of over 40 risk drivers and contextual issues at the river basin level.
+Hilton also utilizes the WRI Aquaduct Water Risk Atlas tool to assess water risk and water stress across our global regions.
+The risk analysis is updated twice per year.
 Consistent with our Travel with Purpose corporate responsibility strategy and water stewardship commitments, our water risk assessment also includes franchised hotels, which are not under Hilton's direct operational control.
 Each franchised hotel's water risk is assessed using the tool, and the findings of this assessment (along with recommendations and tips) are shared with the hotel via our LightStay platform.
 We also leverage our LightStay tool and data, including monthly water withdrawals by source, water costs, occupancy and weather data, and other hotel profile data to assess risk across our global portfolio.